NBC 7's San Diego Weather Resources: Find What you need today

 ◼️ Tax relief

-County Assessor-Recorder-County Clerk Jordan Marks on Friday announced that property tax relief is available to any property owner whose home was damaged or destroyed in an amount greater than $10,000 by the storm.
+County Assessor-Recorder-County Clerk Jordan Marks saidproperty tax relief is available to any property owner whose home was damaged or destroyed by the Jan.
+22 storm in an amount greater than $10,000 by the storm.

 "My office is ready to help all property owners who suffered damages to their properties from the recent rainstorms and floods," said Marks.
 "Please, let me encourage disaster survivors to not delay in completing their applications."